ashrafgate/End-to-End-DevOps_Pipeline_for_a_Web_Application_CI-CD/README.md

 1. How to configure  AWS ECR
 2. How to USE image for container from ECR.
 3. Created Docker file for webApp
+4. How to access ECR image from another account